rrraf1/EraTunes/README.md

-## Nostalgic Tunes
+# EraTunes

-### A web application to revisit popular songs from the past.
+## A Web Application to Revisit Popular Songs by Decade

-**Description:**
+### Description
-Dive into a musical journey through time with Nostalgic Tunes.
-This web allows you to explore and listen to chart-topping hits from different years.
+Dive into a musical journey through time with EraTunes.
+This web application allows you to explore and listen to chart-topping hits from different decades.
 Relive the magic of your favorite era or discover new music from the past.

-**Features:**
+### Features
-* Search for popular songs by year
+* **Search for Popular Songs by Decade:** Browse through songs from specific decades, from the 1950s to the present.
-* Listen to song previews
+* **Listen to Song Previews:** Hear snippets of songs to get a feel for the music of each era.
-* Create personalized playlists
+* **Create Personalized Playlists:** Curate playlists based on your favorite decades and songs.
-* User-friendly interface with intuitive navigation
+* **User-Friendly Interface with Intuitive Navigation:** Easily navigate through the decades and find the music that resonates with you.

-**Tech Stack:**
+### Tech Stack
 * **Frontend:** React, JavaScript, CSS
 * **Backend:** Node.js, Express
 * **API:** Spotify API